reab5555/MS-Treatment-Prediction/README.md

   - The model achieved a Root Mean Square Error (RMSE) of ±1.4, indicating reasonable predictive accuracy within the context of clinical variability.

 ### Treatment Effectiveness Prediction
 In addition to predicting EDSS, the project also focused on identifying the most effective treatment combinations for MS patients.
-Various machine learning models were explored, including:

 #### Factors that are associated with the effectiveness of treatment:
 - Lower initial disability (EDSS) is associated with better treatment outcomes.